 - 50. Stereo/Mono: Use this switch to set whether the signal in the headphones is binaural (Stereo) or monaural (Mono).
 When set to Stereo, the headphone signal will be split so that the input signal (Direct) is heard in the left ear while the output signal (Main) is heard in the right ear.
 When set to Mono, the input and output signals are blended into a single, summed mix, which is heard in both ears. - 51.
 Rec Arm: Press this button to arm or disarm recording for the currently selected audio track, shown in the display strip below the level meters (see Operation > General Features > Menu > Preferences to learn how to set what is shown in the level meters). - 52.
-Read/Write: Press this button to toggle the automation state for the program on the current track or for the current audio track between Read (green R) and Write (red W).
-The display strip below the level meters must show a program or audio track (see Operation > General Features > Menu > Preferences to learn how to set what is shown in the level meters).
+Read/Write: Press this button to set the automation state for the program on the current track or for the current audio track: Off, Read (green R), or Write (red W).
+The display strip below the level meters must show a program or audio track (see Operation > General Features > Menu > Preferences to learn how to set what is shown in the level meters). - 53.
+Mute: Press this button to mute the program, audio track, or master output shown in the display strip below the level meters (see Operation > General Features > Menu > Preferences to learn how to set what is shown in the level meters) - 54.
+Solo: Press this button to solo the currently selected program or audio track shown in the display strip below the level meters (see Operation > General Features > Menu > Preferences to learn how to set what is shown in the level meters). - 55.
+Level Meters: These meters indicate the level of the audio signal shown in the display strip below them.
+See Operation > General Features > Menu > Preferences to learn how to set what is shown in the level meters.